Sure, I can perform it. But I don’t feel it. And I’m wondering: Is there a difference?

 People start pole for different reasons.
-Some are drawn in by the crazy athletic feats, as I originally was; others want to find a home within their bodies, which means getting in touch with their sexy side.
-And others may not have or know their reason.
+Some are drawn in by the crazy athletic feats; others want to find a home within their bodies, which means getting in touch with their sexy side.
+And others still may not have a reason.
 As Devin Lytle so perfectly put it, “Men go golfing all the time, and no one asks them to explain why they do what they do . . .
 Pole dancing is my golf.”
-You don’t owe anyone a reason, and yet this sport seems to beg one more than any other.
+We don’t owe anyone an explanation—and yet pole seems to demand one more than any other sport.

 Probably the reason I don’t feel sexy when I perform sexy is because I know I’m being watched.
-I truly don’t know if it’s possible—or possible for me, with my unique background, experiences, personality, and influences—to feel sexiness from within, somehow separated from the thoughts of the people observing me.
-And this is always going to be a dilemma, because I share my personal pole practice with the world (aka Instagram).
+I don’t know if it’s possible—or possible for me, with my unique background, experiences, personality, and influences—to feel sexiness from within, separated from the views of the people observing me.
+And this is always going to be a dilemma, because I share my personal pole practice with the world via Instagram.

-Pole is not just a sport; it’s a performance sport.
+Pole is not just a sport, after all; it’s a performance sport.